HL7/FHIR-ONC-Meds/pages/_includes/capstatements.md

 - Published: 2017-03-08
 - Published by: Health Level Seven International Pharmacy Work Group

-This section describes the expected capabilities of a client actor which is responsible for creating and initiating the queries for information about an individual patient.It is expected that this CapabilityStatement will be used in conjuction with the [US Core CapabilityStatement](todo.html).
+This section describes the expected capabilities of a client actor which is responsible for creating and initiating the queries for information about an individual patient.It is expected that this CapabilityStatement will be used with the [US Core CapabilityStatement]({{ page.us-core-base }}capstmnts.html).
 Together they describe the basic expectations for the capabilities of a conformant client application.
 The complete list of actual profiles and dependencies on other profiles outside the FHIR specification RESTful interactions which includes the search and read operations that **MAY** be supported by the client

 #### Behavior